Western Digital 'My Cloud' Devices Have a Hardcoded Backdoor - Slashdot

 3) An individual or team who didn't know any better put it there.

-4) An individual or team added it for testing purposes, and people forge
+4) An individual or team added it for testing purposes, and people forget and never pulled it out.

+My money would be on 3 or 4, reading the advisory from the security researcher it sounds like there was a lot of sloppiness in the WD code.

+It sounds like it was inherited from another WD product that got patched in 2014 (but the patch was never ported to this device) so my money is on crappy software processes.

 Re: (Score:1)